nuxt/framework/docs/content/1.docs/3.api/1.composables/use-error.md

 # `useError`

-`useError` composable returns the global Nuxt error that is being handled and it is available on both client-side and server-side.
+`useError` composable returns the global Nuxt error that is being handled and it is available on both client and server.

 ```ts
 const error = useError()
 ```

-`useError` sets an error in the state and creates a reactive as well as SSR-friendly global Nuxt error across components. `useError` exposes the following properties that we can use to identify global Nuxt error.
+`useError` sets an error in the state and creates a reactive as well as SSR-friendly global Nuxt error across components.
+Nuxt errors have the following properties:

 ## Properties